-The basis for the bootstrap: Last year, one student investigated question i by taking many samples of the same size (I think it n was about 140) from the oceanography database - and found that indeed the sampling variability of the sample mean was close to Gaussian.
+The basis for the bootstrap: A few years ago, one student investigated question i by taking many samples of the same size (n was 140) from the oceanography database - and found that indeed the sampling variability of the sample mean was close to Gaussian.
 BUT, in practice, one would not have this luxury.
-So, instead of sampling from the actual universe of N, Efron decided to 'photocopy' or 'clone' the n many many many times, and pretended that this was like having the universe of all N - from which he could then sample as often as he wanted, just like the student last year.
+So, instead of sampling from the actual universe of N, Efron decided to 'photocopy' or 'clone' the n many many many times, and pretended that this was like having the universe of all N - from which he could then sample as often as he wanted, just like that student did.

 Of course, if we have a computer, we don't need to make physical copies.
 We can sample n with replacement from the n, and do so enough times until the histogram of sample means (or sample medians, or whatever statistic) becomes smooth enough to trust.
-Then we can take the central (say) 95% portion of this as the 95% CI for $\mu$ (or whatever parameter - generically $\theta$ - we are interested in.
+Then we can take the central (say) 95% portion of this as the 95% CI for μ (or whatever parameter - generically θ - we are interested in.